seb30123/Mewtwo/README.md

 🚧 **Work in progress** — this is an early-stage open science project.

+## ⚠️ Educational and Research Disclaimer

+**This project is conducted strictly for educational, scientific, and defensive research purposes.** All attacks documented in this repository are reproductions of publicly disclosed academic vulnerabilities from peer-reviewed publications.
+Their purpose is to:

+- Make the academic literature on post-quantum cryptography side-channel attacks accessible and reproducible
+- Document the multi-layered defenses present in modern AArch64 platforms
+- Illustrate why masked implementations are mandatory for physical-access threat models

+**The author commits to the following principles:**

+1. **No exploitation of third-party systems.** All experiments are conducted exclusively on hardware owned by the author (Raspberry Pi 5) or on publicly published research datasets (notably Zenodo DOI 10.5281/zenodo.15352482, CC-BY-4.0 license).

+2. **No undisclosed vulnerabilities.** Every attack reproduced here is documented in publicly available, peer-reviewed academic papers (cited in each attack's README).
+No zero-day is disclosed.

+3. **Responsible disclosure timeline respected.** All targeted libraries (liboqs ≤ 0.13.0, PQClean reference implementations) have been superseded by patched versions.
+We use historical or reference implementations explicitly labeled as research-only, never against production systems.

+4. **Attribution of all data sources.** Datasets, papers, and code are credited to their original authors in every artifact (README, `lab_notes.md`, `data/manifest.yaml`).

+5. **No malicious code distribution.** The Python scripts published here only operate on offline datasets or local hardware owned by the user.
+   They cannot be pointed at remote systems and contain no exploit payload.

+**Use of this material implies acceptance of these principles.** Any adaptation of this code or methodology to attack systems the user does not own or have explicit authorization to test would constitute a violation of the French Penal Code (Articles 323-1 to 323-3) and equivalent laws in other jurisdictions (CFAA in the US, Computer Misuse Act in the UK, etc.).

+If you are a security researcher, vendor, or academic and find this work useful, please cite the original papers — not (only) this repository.
+The scientific credit belongs to the authors of the underlying research.

 ## Attack catalog

 | # | Attack | Target | Method | Status | Folder |